 There are many types of insoles available.
 They are composed of various materials, such as cork, leather, plastic foam, and rubber.
 Many insoles are now made from viscoelastic polymers, which are gel-like materials that act both as liquids and solids.

 People who have developed short, tightened Achilles tendons should consider using heel cushions.
 Like insoles, heel cushions are inserted inside the shoes.
-They should be at least 1/8 inch thick, but not more than 1/4 inch thick.

-For certain conditions, your health care provider may give you a prescription for a custom-made orthotic.
+For certain conditions, your provider may give you a prescription for a custom-made orthotic.
 Custom orthotics (also called orthoses) are individually designed to fit your specific foot and foot problem.
 The orthotic provider will evaluate your gait and stance and do a custom casting of your feet.
 These molds are then used to create your personal orthotics.

 Custom orthotics are much more expensive than store-bought shoe inserts.
 They are not usually covered by insurance.
-However, if you have severe foot problems they can be much more effective.
+However, if you have severe foot problems they can be more effective.
 They also last longer (usually for several years).